Gekkio/sbt-metadata-exporter/README.md

 sbt-metadata-exporter
 =================

+## *Warning: This plugin is unmaintained and deprecated, and the Maven repository mentioned in this README doesn't exist anymore*

 ## Introduction

 sbt-metadata-exporter is a processor for [Simple Build Tool](http://code.google.com/p/simple-build-tool/) that exports SBT project metadata into an XML file that can be consumed by an external tool. _This is a proof of concept project that will initially be used for better Eclipse integration for SBT projects_.
 In theory it could be used for other SBT-related external tool integrations.